Spectrum of a sentence

 In mathematical logic, the spectrum of a sentence is the set of natural numbers occurring as the size of a finite model in which a given sentence is true.
-By a result in descriptive complexity, a set of natural numbers is a spectrum if and only if it can be recognized in non-deterministic exponential time.
+By a result in descriptive complexity, a set of natural numbers is a spectrum if and only if it can be recognized in non-deterministic "weak" exponential time (2^{O(n)}), which is a subclass of NEXP.

 Definition

 Let ψ be a sentence in first-order logic.
 The spectrum of ψ is the set of natural numbers n such that there is a finite model for ψ with n elements.

 If the vocabulary for ψ consists only of relational symbols, then ψ can be regarded as a sentence in existential second-order logic (ESOL) quantified over the relations, over the empty vocabulary.
-A generalised spectrum is the set of models of a general ESOL sentence.
+A generalised spectrum is the set of models of an ESOL sentence.